-Lane Sutton is a 17-year-old speaker, entrepreneur, digital native, and marketer.
-Always having a passion for all things technology, he began his more-serious career at the age of 11 when starting KidCriticUSA, all run by Lane himself posting reviews by a “kid”, for kids and families.
+Lane Sutton is a social media and inbound marketer at HubSpot, a speaker, and digital native.
+Always having a passion for all things technology, he began his “more-serious” career at the young age of 11 when starting KidCriticUSA, posting reviews by a “kid”, for kids and families.

-Because of starting in business and growing up with technology early, as well as social media, his experiences help businesses understand the importance of learning how the new social media revolution affects their business.
+Because of starting in business and growing up with technology and social media early on, his experiences help businesses implement inbound and social media marketing.